ole1986/centronic-py/README.md

 It might be necessary to manually change or increase the number to match with the receiver.

 Use the argument `--mod "<code>:<increment>:<configured>"` (CAREFULLY) to set the unit properties

+Further technical details can be found in the [TECHNICAL.md](TECHNICAL.md) document